wp-plugins/customericare-livechat/readme.txt

 - Click on the "Activate Plugin" button
 - Scroll down to the ”CustomerICare” icon in the left hand menu
-- Set the license and then click „Live Chat” to log in == Screenshots ==
+- Set the license and then click „Live Chat” to log in

+== Screenshots ==

-1. Live Chat Window on your website
+1. The Live Chat window on your website
-2. Video Live Chat
+2. Live video chat with visitors.
+No extra plugin needed
 3. See what customers are doing on your website
-4. Chat with people from around the world
+4. Chat with customers from around the world

 == Changelog ==